Strong Lensing and $H_0$: Current State of the Art

 To model the deflector light profile, one, two, or three S\'ersic profiles \cite{Sersic68} are used \cite{Suyu10, Wong17, Shajib22}.
 The quasar host galaxy's light profile can be described on a pixellated grid with a regularization condition \cite{Suyu10b, Vegetti09}.
 For example, such a pixellated scheme is adopted to reconstruct the source of \examplelens\, illustrated in Fig.~\ref{fig:rxj1131_lens_model}.
 An alternative parametric approach is to adopt a basis set of a S\'ersic profile and shapelets (i.e., 2D Gauss--Hermite polynomials \cite{Refregier03}), whose amplitudes are determined through linear inversion of the observed image \cite{Birrer15}.

 It is often necessary to make choices in the model settings, for example, the pixel resolution of the reconstructed host galaxy.
-To avoid any systematic bias and account for modeling uncertainty, different models are constructed by taking a combination of the plausible choices, and then this source of error is marginalized over by combining the posteriors from all these models.
+To avoid any systematic bias and account for modeling uncertainty, different models are constructed by taking a combination of the plausible choices, and then this source of error is marginalized over by combining the posteriors from all these models, {generally weighting by goodness of fit to avoid overcounting relatively poor models}.
 Fig.~\ref{fig:rxj1131_model_corner} illustrates this marginalization over multiple lens models with differing resolutions in the host galaxy reconstruction.